libryan1/umich-stats507-coursework-libryan/README.md

-Stats 507 is a graduate level Python course with a focus on data science.
+Stats 507 is a graduate level Python course at the University of Michigan with a focus on data science.
 This repository contains my coursework for the course.